 In the conduct of our business, we process, maintain, and transmit sensitive data, including PHI.
 There can be no assurance that a breach of privacy or security will not occur.
-If there is a breach, we could be subject to various lawsuits, penalties, and damages and may be required to incur costs to mitigate the impact of the breach on affected individuals.
+If there is a breach, we could be subject to various lawsuits, penalties and damages and may be required to incur costs to mitigate the impact of the breach on affected individuals.

-Penalties for failure to comply with a requirement of HIPAA are substantial and could include corrective action plans and/or the imposition of civil or criminal penalties.
+Penalties for failure to comply with HIPAA requirements are substantial and could include corrective action plans and/or the imposition of civil or criminal penalties.
 HIPAA also authorizes state attorneys general to file suit under HIPAA on behalf of state residents.
 Courts can award damages, costs and attorneys' fees related to violations of HIPAA in such cases.
 While HIPAA does not create a private right of action allowing individuals to sue us in civil court for HIPAA violations, its standards have been used as the basis for a duty of care claim in state civil suits such as those for negligence or recklessness in the misuse or breach of PHI.

-Additionally, certain states have adopted comparable privacy and security laws and regulations, some of which may be more stringent than HIPAA.
-For example, the California Consumer Privacy Act, or the CCPA, which went into effect on January 1, 2020, gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is used.
+Additionally, certain states have adopted comparable privacy and security laws and regulations, some of which may apply more broadly or be more stringent than HIPAA.
+For example, the CCPA, which went into effect on January 1, 2020, gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is used.
 The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
-Further, the CPRA recently passed in California and may increase our compliance costs and potential liability, imposes additional data protection obligations on covered businesses, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data, and adds opt outs for certain uses of sensitive data.
-It will also create a new California data protection agency authorized to issue substantive regulations and could result in increased privacy and information security enforcement.
-The majority of the provisions will go into effect on January 1, 2023, and additional compliance investment and potential business process changes may be required.
-In the event that we are subject to or affected by HIPAA, the CCPA, the CPRA or other domestic privacy and data protection laws (for example Virginia's Consumer Data Protection Act that was enacted in February 2021), any liability from failure to comply with the requirements of these laws could adversely affect our financial condition.
+Further, the CPRA went into effect in California amending the CCPA and may increase our compliance costs and potential liability, imposes additional data protection obligations on covered businesses, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data and adds opt outs for certain uses of sensitive data.
+It also created a new California data protection agency authorized to issue substantive regulations and could result in increased privacy and information security enforcement.
+In the event that we are subject to or affected by HIPAA, the CCPA, the CPRA or other domestic privacy and data protection laws (for example Virginia's Consumer Data Protection Act and other similar laws that recently went into effect in Utah, Colorado and Connecticut), any liability from failure to comply with the requirements of these laws could adversely affect our financial condition.